TheNewPlan/Aesthetic-ID/README.md

 # What Languages does Aesthetic-ID currently implement?
 HTML, CSS3, JavaScript, jQuery(API Request)

+# How do you operate Aesthetic-ID?
+As of the latest commit, this will only function locally, which will require your own Microsoft Ocp Key from Microsoft.
+In addition, you will need to change the url within the data attribute to send the photo through the cognitive API to detect the emotion.

 # What is the future for Aesthetic-ID?
 To be determined.